 The Wicked King by Holly Black

 Okay, so it wasn’t exactly smooth sailing in The Cruel Prince either.
-But you better believe Jude doesn’t have to be one of the fey to be as cruel as Cardan in book 2.
+These two have ~history~.
+But you better believe Jude doesn’t have to be one of the fey to be as cruel as Cardan.

 The Dark Days series by Alison Goodman